Haichuan23/RAG_Privacy_CS2881/SEMANTIC_FILTER.md

 DATASTORE_ROOT="./benign"
 ```

-Also, change the evaluation mode of the semantic main file correctly:
+Also, change the evaluation mode of the semantic_guard_main.py file correctly:
 ```bash
 --evaluation_mode benign
 ```